-What is the Active School Flag?
+What is an Active School?

 Did you know that it’s recommended that children get 60 minutes of exercise every day?